z-x-yang/Segment-and-Track-Anything/README.md

 **Segment and Track Anything** is an open-source project that focuses on the segmentation and tracking of any objects in videos, utilizing both automatic and interactive methods.
 The primary algorithms utilized include the [**SAM** (Segment Anything Models)](https://github.com/facebookresearch/segment-anything) for automatic/interactive key-frame segmentation and the [**DeAOT** (Decoupling features in Associating Objects with Transformers)](https://github.com/yoxu515/aot-benchmark) (NeurIPS2022) for efficient multi-object tracking and propagation.
 The SAM-Track pipeline enables dynamic and automatic detection and segmentation of new objects by SAM, while DeAOT is responsible for tracking all identified objects.

 ## :loudspeaker:New Features
-- [2023/4/25] You can easily use SAMTrack in [Colab](https://colab.research.google.com/drive/1R10N70AJaslzADFqb-a5OihYkllWEVxB?usp=sharing) for visual tracking tasks.
+- [2023/4/25] **Online Demo:** You can easily use SAMTrack in [Colab](https://colab.research.google.com/drive/1R10N70AJaslzADFqb-a5OihYkllWEVxB?usp=sharing) for visual tracking tasks.

-- [2023/4/23] We have introduced a new WebUI that allows interactive user segmentation through strokes and clicks.
+- [2023/4/23] **Interactive WebUI:** We have introduced a new WebUI that allows interactive user segmentation through strokes and clicks.
 Feel free to explore and have fun with the [tutorial](./tutorial/1.0-Version.md)!
-    - [2023/4/24] Check out our new video tutorials!
+    - [2023/4/24] **Tutorial V1.0:** Check out our new video tutorials!
       - YouTube-Link: [Tutorial for Interactively modify single-object mask for first frame of video](https://www.youtube.com/watch?v=DF0iFSsX8KY)、[Tutorial for Interactively add object by click](https://www.youtube.com/watch?v=UJvKPng9_DA)、[Tutorial for Interactively add object by stroke](https://www.youtube.com/watch?v=m1oFavjIaCM).
       - Bilibili Video Link:[Tutorial for Interactively modify single-object mask for first frame of video](https://www.bilibili.com/video/BV1tM4115791/?spm_id_from=333.999.0.0)、[Tutorial for Interactively add object by click](https://www.bilibili.com/video/BV1Qs4y1A7d1/)、[Tutorial for Interactively add object by stroke](https://www.bilibili.com/video/BV1Lm4y117J4/?spm_id_from=333.999.0.0).
     - 1.0-Version is a developer version, please feel free to contact us if you encounter any bugs :bug:.